IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==============  ==============  =============  ===========================================================  =====
 Identifier      Identifier      Header         Description
 ==============  ==============  =============  ===========================================================  =====
-Period          Area            CO2Emission    Maximum CO2 emission for each period, scenario, and area     MtCO2
+Period          Area            CO2Emission    Maximum CO2 emission for each period and area     MtCO2
 ==============  ==============  =============  ===========================================================  =====

 If no value is introduced for an area, the CO2 emission limit is considered infinite.